 Other countries, like Australia, don’t require you to re-check your luggage when you’re connecting internationally but do when you’re connecting domestically.
 For instance, if you’d be flying Singapore – Sidney – Wellington, you wouldn’t have to re-check your bag in Sidney, because your next destination is New Zealand.
 If, however, you’d be flying Singapore – Sidney – Melbourne, you’d have to re-check your bag at Sidney.

 And when you’re flying through other countries, especially if the connection airports are small, it’s best to assume that you’ll have to recheck your bag at every connection.
 So if you’re purchasing tickets separately, make sure that the connection times are long enough.
+You may also want to do some prior research pertaining to your layover destinations and specific airports, just to make sure you don’t get caught out.

 Should You Short-Check Your Luggage?